 But even if the wife knows the cause, she cannot make her spouse address the problem and move toward a healthy sex life.
 She can pray about the situation, talk to her husband, work on other relationship areas, and pursue resources that help her cope.

 Much of the advice given to other wives, however, won’t work.
 For example, throwing on skimpy lingerie and heels and traipsing into the room with bedroom eyes may be a recipe for disaster with a completely disinterested husband.
 Having made yourself sexually vulnerable, it can be deeply painful to be rejected.

 Indeed, I’m not even sure whether I like the term “higher-drive wife.”
 It almost implies that these wives are somehow out of sync with the norm — like their libido is higher than it should be.

 My message to wives who desire to have lots of sex with their husbands: Good for you.
 God created us to desire intimacy with our mate, and sex is the physical expression and nurturer of that connection.
 No matter what anyone says, believe that a high libido is a good thing for a wife to have.
 For those women who are married to a low-drive husband: Difficult for you.
 Your husband needs to address why he is unwilling or unexcited about making love.
 You can help with how you talk about this topic and treat him in general, but ultimately it is his decision whether to engage.

 In the meantime, I will be thinking more about how I can reach out to these wives and include them more in the conversation about Christian sexuality.
-You might also want read some articles from other blogs that have dealt with this topic.
-Here are just a few:
+You might also want to read some articles from other blogs that have dealt with this topic.
+Here are a couple:

-Intimacy in Marriage: Wives Who Want More Sex and Aren’t Getting It
+Wives Who Want More Sex.
+And Aren’t Getting It – Intimacy in Marriage

 Are you in this situation?
 How do you handle having a higher libido than your husband?
 Do you think the church and ministries have failed wives who struggle with this issue?
 What could we do better?